5 Ways to Get the Best Results From Laser Hair Removal

 Laser hair removal is one of the top-selling treatments at SkinSpirit.
 The combination of our experienced practitioners and state-of-the-art equipment provides our clients with the best results in hair removal for the various treatment areas.
-Here are five additional ways our clients can get the best results from laser hair removal at SkinSpirit.

 1. Start With A Consultation

 All treatment plans at SkinSpirit start with a complimentary consultation.
 During the consultation, clients will meet with a medical practitioner to review their medical history, discuss treatment goals, explain how the treatment works, talk about what type of results the client can expect and determines if the client will be an appropriate candidate for treatment.
 Consultations are quick, lasting anywhere from 15 to 20 minutes.

 Practitioners will recommend clients arrive for their laser hair removal appointment with treated areas freshly shaven.
 Don’t wax any of the treated areas prior to treatment.
 With waxing, hair is removed by the follicle.
 With laser hair removal, the hair follicle in the treated areas needs to be intact.
 The hair follicle is the pigment the laser needs for hair removal to be effective.
 If the hair follicle isn’t in place, the laser will burn the skin instead of removing hair.